ForestFlow/ForestFlow/docs/concepts.md

 ###### FQRV Extraction
 The FQRV is defined at the time of model deployment.
-ForstFlow has support for automatic FQRV extraction for some protocols when fetching a model.
+ForestFlow has support for automatic FQRV extraction for some protocols when fetching a model.
 Git would be a good example.
 FQRV extraction is supported if a certain tagging convention is used otherwise an FQRV with the Serve deployment request is required.
 See Servable (Model) Deployment for more details.